2007 Asian Baseball Championship

 The 24th Asian Baseball Championship was contested in Taichung, Taiwan in November and December 2007.
 The tournament is sanctioned by the Asian Baseball Federation.
 The winner of the tournament will gain automatic entry into the 2008 Olympic Games in Beijing.
-The second and third place teams will advance to the final 2008 Olympic qualifier, also scheduled to be played in Taiwan in the spring of 2008.
+The second and third place teams will advance to the final 2008 Olympic qualifier, which was also hosted by Taiwan in March 2008.

 B Level

 The B level teams are Hong Kong (IBAF Asian Cup Champion 2006), Thailand, Philippines and Pakistan.
 However, the winner will advance to join the three A level teams in a round robin competition.